Archana550/Soft_computing/Chapter2.md

-What is Fuzzy Set ?
+# What is Fuzzy Set ?

 Fuzzy refers to something that is unclear or vague .
 Hence, Fuzzy Set is a Set where every key is associated with value, which is between 0 to 1 based on the certainity .This value is often called as degree of membership.
 Fuzzy Set is denoted with a Tilde Sign on top of the normal Set notation.

+# Operations on Fuzzy Sets-

 1. Union :